Finished Basement: Finding Wall Cracks

 How do You Find Wall Cracks if You Have a Finished Basement?

-When you make the decision to finish your home’s basement you are mostly making the decision based on the fact that your basement will look better physically, but, unfortunately, a finished basement can hurt the health of your home.
+When you make the decision to finish your home’s basement you’re typically making the decision based on the fact that your basement will look better physically, but, unfortunately, a finished basement can hurt the health of your home.
 Finishing your basement will make it much harder to see wall cracks that can be a sign of foundation failure.
-Finding these signs of foundation failure can help you to find out whether or not your home may have foundation failure, and if you can not find them, your home may go through other harmful symptoms of foundation failure before you notice that you even have foundation failure.
+Finding these signs of foundation failure can help you to find out whether or not your home may have foundation failure and is in need of basement foundation repair.
+If you can not find them, your home may go through other harmful symptoms of foundation failure before you notice that you even have foundation failure.
 These wall cracks are also the number one source of seepage as well, leaving you to try and figure out where it came from.
 Unfortunately, a finished basement just makes it harder to find wall cracks.

 Steps to Finding Wall Cracks in Your Atlanta Finished Basement